 Then there’s everything happening behind the curtain.
 Complex.
 Fast-paced.
 A tangle of building maintenance, employee management, and problem-solving.
 And it all has to remain invisible to guests.

 It’s this duality that makes a career in hotel management so enticing!
 Think it might be the industry for you?
-If you find yourself on this list, you may be right.

 1. You Love to Travel

 Some industries come with special perks.
 In the hotel industry, one of those perks could be free or discounted stays at other hotels under your employer’s brand.
 (This benefit is more common at larger chain hotels, rather than independent boutiques.)

 If you have family in another city or see yourself taking annual vacations, a career in hotel management could help you save money on those trips.*